Agenda

 12:10 PM

-Fusion: Public Sector Support & Strategy
+Fusion: Public Sector Support, Strategy & Synergies

 A panel of senior figures from the world’s leading public sector entities supporting fusion explore the path to commercialisation, the challenges, their support and expectations, and the drivers for the public sector’s growing fusion focus.